 More than 1,255,369 people (and 105,753 businesses) contribute to the greater Portland area’s economy.
 But have you ever wondered about the City of Roses’ heaviest hitters?

-Consider this Portland Business 101 — your guide to the eight key industries and five top employers of our region.
+Consider this Portland Business 101 — your guide to the nine key industries and five top employers of our region.

 Note: When we say the greater Portland area, that refers to Southwest Washington’s Clark and Skamania counties, and Oregon’s Multnomah, Washington, Clackamas, Columbia, and Yamhill counties.